Benefits you can claim if you are made redundant

 If you are on one of these benefits being made redundant does not mean you will have to claim Universal Credit.
 You may have a choice whether to remain on your existing benefits or switch to Universal credit instead, but the DWP will not automatically move you over to Universal Credit, you have to actually make the claim yourself.
 If you are in this situation you should get further advice as claiming Universal Credit could make you worse off.

-It is really important to note that if you do claim Universal Credit your Tax Credits and any other benefits that Universal Credit replaces will end and you won’t be able to go back on these old benefits again in future.
+It is really important to note that if you do claim Universal Credit any benefits that Universal Credit replaces will end and you won’t be able to go back on these old benefits again in future.

 Universal Credit is made up of different elements depending on your circumstances and can include elements for children, childcare and rent.
 If you have a partner you need to claim jointly and their income and savings are taken into account.